“SELF-HARM: Why Teens Do It and What Parents Can Do to Help”

 For only $24.99 (+ postage), you’ll receive my book.
 It will be posted by Australia Post anywhere in Australia.
 Books are posted daily.

-I am offering a 15% discount for the first 200 copies sold.
+For a limited time I am offering a 10% discount.
 Please use the discount code: SELFHARM at the checkout.

 PS.
 If you have skipped straight to this point, let me summarise.
 My book ($24.99 + postage) is full of practical, evidence-based strategies to help parents and professionals prevent, understand and response well to self-harm.
 I post within Australia, daily.